top of page

 From May to November the temperatures on Kalymnos are typically 20 degrees Celsius and above.
 This means it is most sensible and comfortable to climb in the shade.
 Most people find it’s not pleasant to climb in the sun!
 Sweating and climbing don’t really go well together and you are likely to discover that hot feet expanding into tight shoes is torture.

-The island’s cliffs have two main orientations making it possible to climb in the morning and the afternoon, however 80% of the cliffs are in the shade in the morning.
-So at peak seasons, if you sleep in you are likely to find yourself in crowded areas in the afternoon, usually Arginonta Valley and Summer Time (still both are excellent crags worth visiting).
+The island’s cliffs have two main orientations making it possible to climb in the morning and the afternoon, however 70% of the cliffs are in the shade in the morning.
+So at peak seasons, if you sleep in you are likely to find yourself in crowded areas in the afternoon, usually Arginonta Valley and Summertime (still both are excellent crags worth visiting).

 When to come for your climbing trip